Pool Heater Cost Breakdown

 If you leave your pool heater running 24/7, using a cover can help insulate the pool water and reduce your heating costs by up to 70%.
 By keeping it covered when it’s not in use, you reduce both heat loss and evaporation.
 Pool covers are especially handy in colder climates.

 Installing a pool cover means more than just throwing a tarp over the water.
-A professional automatic cover costs around $650 to $2,200 to install, depending on your pool setup.
-You can also opt for a cheaper solar blanket, which will run you around just $50 to $500.
+An automatic cover costs around $650 to $2,200 to install, depending on your pool setup.
+You can also opt for a cheaper solar blanket, which will cost around just $70 to $400.
 This type of cover transfers heat from the sun to the water, lowering your overall energy consumption.

 If price is no object, you may want to build an enclosure for your pool.
-Doing so can cost anywhere from $5,000 to $14,2000, but it helps prevent heat loss while protecting your pool from the elements.
-An enclosure will also help to keep your pool clean and make daily maintenance tasks a little bit easier.
+Doing so can cost anywhere from $4,000 to $50,000, but with this high cost comes some benefits.
+Enclosures prevent heat loss while protecting your pool from the elements.
+An enclosure will also keep your pool clean and make daily maintenance tasks easier.

 Utility Costs